 We create our lives with every thought, every dream and every intention that comes to mind.
 Choose your thoughts and words wisely.
 Through conscious meditation and daily intention crafting, honor your most thrilling and potent dreams to connect with your deeper purpose.

 Meditation takes us beyond the ego-mind into the silence and stillness of pure consciousness.
 This does not always look like the silent yogi sitting on a mountainside, eyes closed and deep in trance.
 Meditation comes in many forms.
-Running is a form of movement meditation, so is tai chi, and so is yoga.
+Some find it by relaxing their state of mind and nerves by using high-quality disposable CBD vape pen sold by companies like Magnolia Wellness, while others find it by enjoying the tranquility in their summer-houses.
+Running is a form of movement meditation as well, so is tai chi, and yoga.
 It’s all about where our intentions are at and how we connect in with the moment to find that still place.
 If you find stillness and reflection while doing the dishes, then make this your time to quiet your mind and step outside of all that mental chatter.
 Whether it’s 5 minutes or an hour, take the time you need each day to slow down, reflect, and deeply connect your analytical mind with your deeper intuitive intellect.